This blog may contain affiliate links. Read our disclosure policy for more info.

 Morning – Start driving the Icefields Parkway

-If you’re lucky enough to have 3 days in Banff then you should consider driving the Icefields Parkway.
-The Icefields Parkway was voted as one of the top 10 world’s most spectacular road trips, and honestly, I could agree more.
-This 230 km (143 miles) stretch of road is breathtaking and making this trip should be at the top of your Banff bucket-list.
-It’s safe to say I’ve left the best for last!
+If you’re lucky enough to have 3 days in Banff, then our next recommendation would be to hit the road and explore the Icefields Parkway!
+This 232 km (144 mile) stretch of road is breathtaking and was voted as one of the top 10 world’s most spectacular road trips – honestly, I couldn’t agree more.
+Making this trip should be at the top of anyone’s Banff bucket list, so it’s safe to say I’ve left the best for last!

-From Banff, head out and turn left onto the Trans Canada highway and continue straight until you pass through Lake Lousie.
+From Banff, head out and turn left onto the Trans Canada highway, continuing straight until you pass by Lake Louise.
 After this, you’ll reach a fork in the road and the Icefields Parkway is on the right-hand side.
-To drive this highway you’ll need a valid Canada Parks Pass, regardless if you plan on stopping or not.
+To drive this highway, you’ll need a valid Canada Parks Pass, regardless if you plan on stopping or not.

-Once you pass the boom gates it’s time to enjoy the most scenic drive in the world!
+Once you pass the boom gates, it’s time to enjoy one of the most scenic drives in the world!

-The Icefields Parkway can be driven all year round, however, it’s subject to closures in winter when there have been heavy snowfalls and you’ll need winter tires (that’s the law).
-Also in winter, the Athabasca Glaciers tours don’t run and the Columbia Icefield Skywalk is not open.
+The Icefields Parkway can be driven all year round; however, it’s subject to closures in winter when there have been heavy snowfalls, and you’ll need winter tires if you’re driving at this time (that’s the law).
+Also in winter, keep in mind that the Athabasca Glacier tours don’t run and the Columbia Icefield Skywalk is not open.

 Important Info: There are limited services along the Icefields Parkway.
 Fill up with gas in Banff before you leave (to avoid paying a ridiculous amount for gas) and bring a couple of snacks and water with you.